All Episodes

 He was paroled early and has been out of jail since 2014, but he is very clearly a habitual predator who has a history of seeking out minors online for sexual exploitation.

-Now that we have him here on Alex's show, all of this is very relevant, and this is what Alex is trying to present, our dirty tricks.
+Now that we have him here on Alex's show, all of this is very relevant.

-Alex pretends that he's a champion crusader to protect the children, but here he has a convicted sex offender on his show and all he can do is whitewash his past and his crimes.
+Alex pretends that he's a champion and crusader out to protect the children, but here he has a convicted sex offender on his show, and all he can do is whitewash his past and his crimes.

 And why?